Parkes will be NSW's First Special Activation Precinct.

 The master planning process included community consultation, as well as a series of technical studies to understand the ecology, heritage, social and economic considerations to help inform the draft master plan for the Parkes Special Activation Precinct.

-After the exhibition period, submissions will be considered, and a final master plan will be delivered.
+Submissions will be considered, and a final master plan will be delivered.

 Parkes National Logistics Hub Probity Plan